Hébertists: Fall from power

 Following the February 1794 recall of Hébertist deputy Jean-Baptiste Carrier from Nantes, where he had been engaged in mass executions to suppress the Vendéen revolts, the Hébertists attempted to stage a popular revolt, hoping to mimic that which had led to the downfall of the Girondins.
 On 4 March 1794, Carrier and Hébert veiled the bust of Liberty at the Cordeliers Club, declaring according to ritual a state of insurrection.
 They had hoped to demand that the National Convention expel Robespierre and his Montagnard supporters.
 However, the city of Paris did not rise and the Paris Commune failed to provide military support for the coup.

 The Hébertists were denounced by Louis Antoine de Saint-Just and Robespierre, and the leaders of the faction were arrested on 13 March 1794.
 Some twenty of them, including Anacharsis Cloots, Pierre-Ulric Dubuisson, Jean-Baptiste-Joseph Gobel, Jean Conrad de Kock, Antoine-François Momoro, Charles-Philippe Ronsin, François-Nicolas Vincent and Hébert himself were tried before the Revolutionary Tribunal and convicted on 24 March 1794.
 They went to the guillotine that same evening.
-Pierre Gaspard Chaumette followed a few days later, followed by Hébert's widow.
+Pierre Gaspard Chaumette followed a few days later, followed by Hébert's widow Marie Marguerite Françoise Hébert.

 Other Hébertists, including Joseph Le Bon, Jean-Baptiste Carrier, François Chabot and François Hanriot, were to also fall victim to the guillotine on various dates in 1794 and 1795.